Sodexo

 Begin with one truth.
 The moment sales, staffing and menu data meet in a single place, conversations shift from opinion to evidence and actions follow faster.

 Let margin police the menu.
-If a dish misses its target it should not stay on the line, and when the data proves it the decision feels obvious instead of personal.
+If a dish misses its target it should not stay, and when the data proves it the decision feels obvious instead of personal.